Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-game-of-happiness/_index.md

   {{< setting-enum id="setting-itemSize" text="Card Size?" values="small,regular,large" valaskey="true" def="regular" >}}
   {{< setting-checkbox id="setting-includeCards" text="Include Cards?" checked="checked" >}}
   {{< setting-checkbox id="setting-includeTokens" text="Include Tokens?" checked="checked" remark="If you already have these, or plan on using something else, you can disable this." >}}
-  {{< setting-checkbox id="setting-digitalGame" text="Load Digital Game?" remark="Loads the digital interface to play this game on a single smartphone instead (doesn't generate material)." >}}
+  {{< setting-checkbox id="setting-digitalGame" text="Load Digital Game?" remark="Loads the digital interface to play this game on a single smartphone instead.
+(Doesn't generate material.)" >}}
   <h3>Packs</h3>
-  {{< setting-checkbox-multiple id="setting-packs" keys="base,advanced,expert,silly,super,past,jobs,personal,habits" values="Base,Advanced,Expert,Silly,Superpowers,Blast to Past,Jovial Jobs,Let's Get Personal,Horrible Habits" valuesChecked="base" >}}
+  {{< setting-checkbox-multiple id="setting-packs" values="base,advanced,expert,silly,super,past,jobs,personal,habits,items" keys="Base,Advanced,Expert,Silly,Superpowers,Blast to Past,Jovial Jobs,Let's Get Personal,Horrible Habits,Interesting Items" valuesChecked="base" >}}
 {{< /boardgame-settings >}}

-<p class="settings-remark">The base, advanced, expert and silly packs contain ~10 new cards for each category.
+<p class="settings-remark"><strong>Which pack(s) should I use!?</strong> The base, advanced, expert and silly packs contain ~10 new cards for each category.
 They are the largest and most diverse.
 They get slightly more "complex" (in order of the list), but you should mostly see this as a way to break the game into more manageable files to print and cut.</p>

 <p class="settings-remark">The other packs add cards within one particular category, such as Superpowers: cards proposing a fun dilemma through a superpower with a drawback.
 They are usually much smaller and should just be shuffled into the category cards you already have.</p>